-I was reading “Why Call Centers & Live Chat Are Killing Paid Search Conversions” today.
-I agree with the contents of that blog post, it applies to India for sure.
+I agree with the contents of “Why Call Centers & Live Chat Are Killing Paid Search Conversions” blog post, it applies to India for sure.

 I have always believed that advertising on the net does a lot more than just referring clicks to the client’s site.
 For beginners the popular models of advertising on the net are,